 Sam Goble finished his degree of Masters studying under Tim Walden and Josie Vains in 2006 at the Victorian College of the Arts.
 In 1996 he was awarded a Melbourne Symphony Young Artist Award for which he chose the Saint-Saens Cello Concerto in A minor to workshop and broadcast.
 Other awards include the Piers Coetmore Scholarship for Cellists, Atheneum award for chamber music, and in 1999 he won the John Gaitskell Mensa Memorial Award for the most outstanding end of degree recital for that year.
 In 2000, Sam toured with the Cologne Youth Philharmonic through Wales and Northern France, in part as soloist.
 Returning to Australia in 2001, he in 2002 recommenced study for honours, again at VCA.
 In 2004 he completed the first year of his Masters degree and went to Germany to study at the Hannover Hochschule fur Musik und Theater in Hanover Germany for three semesters with Tilmann Wick returning in 2006.
 He now works as a teacher and freelance cellist in central Victoria.

 Heather attained a Bachelor of Music (Hons) from the Faculty of Music, the University of Melbourne, where she studied violin with Deborah Fox, Andrea Keeble and William Hennessy.
 Her degree included majors in Ethnomusicology and Pedagogy.
 She performs occasionally with orchestras such as the Melbourne Opera company, and is a founding member of Quartet Conspirito.
 She has enjoyed playing with the Castlemaine Chamber Players since moving to Castlemaine in 2013.
-She is Co-Director of Music for Resonance String Orchestra, Strings Co-ordinator at Woodend Primary and violin teacher at Castlemaine Secondary College.
+She is Co-Director of Music for Resonance String Orchestra which rehearses in Woodend and Castlemaine.
+Heather teaches violin in Woodend and is violin teacher and string ensemble director at Castlemaine Secondary College.

-Elisabeth studied at the Victorian College of the Arts under Miriam Morris completing her degree in 1989.
+Elisabeth studied with Miriam Morris at the Victorian College of the Arts, completing her degree in 1989.
 She did further postgraduate studies with Nelson Cooke (London Symphony Orchestra) and David Berlin (Melbourne Symphony) and worked as a freelance musician and teacher in and around Melbourne before coming to live in Castlemaine with her three children.
-She is passionate about music education and teaches cello at Castlemaine Secondary College, Girton Grammar School and Alice Miller School.
+She is passionate about music education and teaches cello and directs ensembles at Castlemaine Secondary College.
 As often as possible Elisabeth performs with chamber ensembles and as soloist.
-Elisabeth sings soprano in an 8 piece vocal group, 37 Degrees South that focuses on 20th and 21st century vocal repertoire.
-She has completed a Masters of Primary Teaching.
+Elisabeth sang soprano with the 8 piece vocal group, 37 Degrees South, which specialized in contemporary classical music.
+She recently completed a Masters of Primary Teaching.

 Castlemaine Steiner School